MicrosoftDocs/ai-builder/ai-builder-docs/flow-text-recognition.md

 1. Select the input, and then select **lines** from the Dynamic content list.
 This will add **results** to the input and automatically create another **Apply to each** action.

 1. In the successive actions, you can use any columns extracted by the AI Builder model.
-For example, you can extract **Text** into a variable and then post all the extracted text in a Teams channel:
+For example, you can extract **Text** into a variable, and then post all the extracted text in a Teams channel:

     > [!div class="mx-imgBorder"]
     > ![Text recognition flow example.](media/text-flow-example2-2.png "Text recognition flow example")